raleel/mythras-srd/0005_Combat.md

 | 41-50 | No Effect | No Effect | No Effect | Hard | Formidable |
 | Each +10 | Follow table progression |

 For firearms, the ammunition of most projectile-based firearms will be able to impale.
-Game Masters may wish to restrict or ban this effect for plasma or laser basedlaser-based energy weapons.
+Game Masters may wish to restrict or ban this effect for plasma or laser-based energy weapons.
 Bullets, fléchettes and similar projectiles are clearly too small to impose any secondary impaling effects.

 **Marksman** : Permits the shooter to move the Hit Location struck by his shot by one step, to an immediately adjoining body area.
-Physiology has an effect oninfluences what can be re-targeted and common sense should be applied.
+Physiology has influences what can be re-targeted and common sense should be applied.
 Thus, using this Special Effect on a humanoid would permit an attacker who rolled a leg shot, to move it up to the abdomen instead.
 Conversely shooting a griffin in the chest would permit selection of the forelegs, wings, or head.

-**Maximise**** Damage**: On a Critical the character may substitute one of his weapon's damage dice for its full value.
+**Maximize**** Damage**: On a Critical the character may substitute one of his weapon's damage dice for its full value.
 For example, a Hand Axe which normally does 1d6 damage would instead be treated as a 6, whereas a great club with 2d6 damage would instead inflict 1d6+6 damage.
 This Special Effect may be stacked.
-Although it can also be used for natural weapons, Maximise Damage does not affect the Damage Modifier of the attacker, which must be rolled normally.
+Although it can also be used for natural weapons, Maximize Damage does not affect the Damage Modifier of the attacker, which must be rolled normally.

 **Over-penetration:** Critical, Firearms Only.
 If shooting at lineally positioned opponents or into a densely packed group, this special effect allows the shot to travel completely through the first victim to strike a second behind them, assuming thatif it overcomes the first target's body armor.
-The second victimvictim, however, only suffers half damage due to attenuation or slowing down of the shot.
+The second victim, however, only suffers half damage due to attenuation or slowing down of the shot.
 Over-penetration is generally of more use with high powered weapons that inflict large amounts of damage or those which have some sort of armor piercing ability.
 Any special effects inflicted on the first target are not applied to the second.

 **Pin Down:** Firearms Only.
 Similar toLike Press Advantage, this special effect forces the target to make an Opposed Test of their Willpower against the attacker's hit roll.
 Failure means that the target hunkers down behind whatever cover is available and cannot return fire on their next Turn.
 Note that Pin Down works even if no actual damage is inflicted on the target (perhaps due to a successful evasion or shots striking their cover instead), as it relies on the intimidation effect of gunfire passing very close by.